Dedeepya-09/Team-17-MRP/README.md

 # Team-17-MRP
-This is Team-17 Masters Research Project team Git Hub Account Repository
+This is the Team-17 Masters Research Project team Git Hub Account Repository
 # Skill-Driven Job Navigator

 A web-based platform that enables recruiters to filter, rank, and analyze candidates based on specific technical skill sets, streamlining the hiring process with an intuitive and data-driven approach.